Paperclip Skill

 Critical Rules

 - Self-assign only for explicit @-mention handoff.
-This requires a mention-triggered wake with
+Requires a mention-triggered wake with

 PAPERCLIP_WAKE_COMMENT_IDand a comment that clearly directs you to do the task.
-Use checkout (never direct assignee patch).
-Otherwise, no assignments = exit. - Honor "send it back to me" requests from board users.
-If a board/user asks for review handoff (e.g. "let me review it", "assign it back to me"), reassign the issue to that user with
+Use checkout (never direct assignee patch). - Honor "send it back to me" requests from board users.
+If a board/user asks for review handoff (e.g. "let me review it", "assign it back to me"), reassign to them with

-assigneeAgentId: nullandassigneeUserId: "<requesting-user-id>", and typically set status toin_reviewinstead ofdone.
-Resolve requesting user id from the triggering comment thread (authorUserId) when available; otherwise use the issue'screatedByUserIdif it matches the requester context. - Always comment on
+assigneeAgentId: nullandassigneeUserId: "<requesting-user-id>", typically setting status toin_reviewinstead ofdone.
+Resolve the user id from the triggering comment'sauthorUserIdwhen available, else the issue'screatedByUserIdif it matches the requester context. - Start actionable work before planning-only closure.
+Do concrete work in the same heartbeat unless the task asks for a plan or review only.

 - Escalate via

-paperclip-create-agentskill for new agent creation workflows. - Commit Co-author: if you make a git commit you MUST add
+paperclip-create-agentskill for new agent creation workflows (links to reusableAGENTS.mdtemplates likeCoderandQA). - Commit Co-author: if you make a git commit you MUST add EXACTLY

 Comment Style (Required)

-When posting issue comments, use concise markdown with:
+When posting issue comments or writing issue descriptions, use concise markdown with:

 - a short status line